 17. Athletic Trainers

 Athletic trainers (different from fitness trainers) specialize in preventing, diagnosing, and treating muscle and bone injuries and ailments.
 Many athletic trainers work in educational settings, such as colleges, universities, elementary schools, and secondary schools.
 Athletic trainers may also be employed in hospitals, fitness centers, physicians’ offices, or for professional sports teams.
 Entry into this field includes a minimum of a bachelor’s degree, and some states may require a license or certification.
 While the median annual wage for athletic trainers was $48,440 in 2019, employment outlook is robust at 19% expected growth between 2018-2028, which is much faster than average for all occupations.
-Fueling this growth and demand for athletic trainers is the population’s increased awareness of sports-related injuries, and the aging population remaining active into later years.
+Fueling this growth and demand for athletic trainers is the population’s increased awareness of sports-related injuries and the aging population remaining active into later years.
+For safe and effective supplements to support training and recovery, athletes can turn to a trusted place like anabolicdirect.ca.

 18. Veterinarian Assistants